Johnson (composer): Death

 Johnson died at his home in Chennai on 18 August 2011 at the age of 58, due to a massive heart attack.
 He was survived by his wife Rani Johnson, son Renn Johnson and daughter Shan Johnson.
 Renn Johnson died on 25 February 2012 in a motorbike accident in Chennai.
 Shan Johnson, a trained singer and musician, died of a cardiac arrest at her flat in Chennai on 5 February 2016.
+They are interred at the St Sebastian's church cemetery in Nellikunnu, Thrissur.